Keying-sky/sWeights/README.md

 ```

 3. Use:
-After installing, all the classes in package 's1_coursework' can be imported and used anywhere on your own machine.
+After installing, all the classes in package `fit_methods` can be imported and used anywhere on your own machine.
 ```python
 from fit_methods import PDF, Generator, Fitter, Bootstrap, Sweightor
 ```